Pledging St Peter’s

 We are blessed with an amazing congregation.
 Even as we’ve all weathered the difficult times of the last few years, we’ve been awestruck to witness the generosity of our church family as you continue to contribute your ideas, your funds, and your time to our community.
 From Neighbor’s Night to Cooking Matters to Christian Education to our choirs and in countless other ways, the members of St. Peter’s church go above and beyond.

-Rooted in Abundance: Our 2024 Pledge Drive
+Walk in Love: Our 2025 Pledge Drive

 Frequently Asked Questions